ndiego/block-visibility/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Add the ability to "hide on selected roles" in the Restrict by User Roles visibility control (Thanks to @edwardsh for the feature request)
+* Added the ability to "hide on selected roles" in the Restrict by User Roles visibility control (Thanks to @edwardsh for the feature request!)

 = 1.1.0 =
 * Added date and time controls for block scheduling